Morephy-Net: An Evolutionary Multi-objective Optimization for Replica-Exchange-based Physics-informed Neural Operator Learning Networks: General framework

 \subsubsection{Refined Nondominated Sorting Genetic Algorithm (RNSGA-III)}

-The vanilla NSGA-III algorithm (\ref{alg:nsga3-pifdon}), when applied to operator learning for PDEs problems, tends to minimize the multi-objective loss functions \eqref{loss-pi-don}.
-In principle, NSGA-III does not inherently “contract” samples to a local region of the front.
-In practice, however, it is common to observe a non-dominated set on a local sub-arc (or sub-face) of the attainable front.
-This phenomenon is not a theoretical property of the algorithm but typically arises from the following possible perspectives: (i) a mismatch between the fixed reference directions and the shape/location of the optimal Pareto front such that many directions do not intersect the feasible front \cite{hua2020generating,liu2019adaptation}, (ii) poor objective normalization or strong scale differences that is usual in operator learning setting, introduces a bias into the perpendicular-distance association step \cite{liang2019two}, (iii) high correlation among objectives in operator learning \cite{seada2015effect}, e.g., $\mathcal L_{\mathrm{PDE}}$ and $\mathcal L_{\mathrm{BC}}$ can be closely related, that can reduce the effective dimensionality of the front, and (iv) feasibility/constraint handling overpowering diversity pressure so that selection repeatedly favors a small subset of niches \cite{yuan2014improved,farias2025non}.
-The choice of stochastic mini-batching of residual and boundary losses can further amplify these effects, because the noise it introduces may affect dominance checks, i.e., comparisons used to determine whether one solution is better than another, and association steps, i.e., the process of assigning solutions to reference directions or niches.
-Figure \ref{fig:nsga-points} illustrates such cases, where the vanilla NSGA-III produces sampling points (green points) concentrated within a local sub-face of the attainable Pareto front.
+The vanilla NSGA-III algorithm (Algorithm~\ref{alg:nsga3-pifdon}), when applied to operator learning for PDE problems, aims to minimize the multi-objective loss in \eqref{loss-pi-don}.
+In principle, NSGA-III does not inherently ``contract'' samples to a local region of the front; in practice, however, it is common to observe that the non-dominated set concentrates on a local sub-arc (or sub-face) of the attainable front.
+This phenomenon is not a theoretical property of the algorithm, but typically arises from several factors: (i) a mismatch between the fixed reference directions and the shape/location of the optimal Pareto front, such that many directions do not intersect the feasible front \cite{hua2020generating,liu2019adaptation}; (ii) poor objective normalization or strong scale differences, which are common in operator-learning settings, introducing bias into the perpendicular-distance association step \cite{liang2019two}; (iii) high correlation among objectives (e.g., $\mathcal L_{\mathrm{PDE}}$ and $\mathcal L_{\mathrm{BC}}$) reducing the effective dimensionality of the front \cite{seada2015effect}; and (iv) feasibility/constraint handling overpowering diversity pressure, causing selection to repeatedly favor a small subset of niches \cite{yuan2014improved,farias2025non}.
+Stochastic mini-batching of residual and boundary losses can further amplify these effects because the resulting noise may affect both dominance checks (comparisons that determine whether one solution is better than another) and association steps (assigning solutions to reference directions or niches).
+Figure~\ref{fig:nsga-points} illustrates such a case, where vanilla NSGA-III produces sampling points (green) concentrated within a local sub-face of the attainable Pareto front.